Swim Lessons Descriptions

 Level 3: Stroke Development

 The object of this level is to build on the skills learned in Level 2 by providing additional guided practice.
-Students learn how to better coordinate their front and back crawl, as well as learn elements of the butterfly stroke and the fundamentals of treading water.
+Students learn how to better coordinate their front and back crawl, as well as learn elements of the elementary back stroke and the fundamentals of treading water.
 As in all levels, additional safety skills are presented.
 Swimmers need to know how to “bob”, swim on their front and back before entering Level 3.

 Level 4: Stroke Improvement